Cannon Fodder 3: Reception

 Richard Cobbet, writing in PC Gamer UK said "just maybe, this is going too far", in reference to images of soldiers' gory corpses cleared from the interface by windscreen wipers.
 The reviewer expressed bemusement at "terrorists with robots and plasma guns" antagonists, but reflected – in reference to Cannon Fodder 2 – "still, could be worse.
 They could be time-travelling aliens again".
 He said the "biggest issue" is that a "gung-ho" approach to play is infeasible and that the "precise and tactical" approach faithful to earlier games in the series "turns out to be a very different experience from before.
 Far less satisfying".
 This is due to the "key problem" of the ease with which enemy weapons such as rocket launcher-armed turrets can destroy the player's soldiers.
 The player is thus forced "to play with aching, paranoid care, picking away at base defences from as far away as possible, and rubbing up against the save points like a lovely cat finally reunited with its owner.
 This is not fun".
 He also complained about the arbitrary death inflicted by exploding barrels "raining down over the entire screen".
 Cobbet summarised that the departure from the original game meant that Cannon Fodder 3 did not evoke nostalgia and was a "poor substitute" for other action or strategy games.
 On the other hand, he found the game "admittedly nowhere near as frustrating" as the original.
 He reflected that it "does have a solid crack at updating the action for a new age, and it's far from as bad as expected" given its obscure development.

 Liam Martin of Digital Spy noted that the variety of locations and weather effects added to the distinctiveness of individual levels.
 He praised the "simple but effective", "cartoonish" and colorful visual style, the improved detail from the game's predecessors along with the "light-hearted tone" and "spectacular and bloody" gore effects.
-He praised the destructible environments but thought the characters too small.
+He praised the destructible environments but thought the characters were too small.
 He felt use of strategy to be "limited" but the action "enormous amounts of explosive fun" and enjoyed the gratification of destroying enemies and buildings with rifles and tanks.
 The writer found the game a "little repetitive" with a "tendency to grate", which he blamed on somewhat tedious level design, a lack of variety in objectives, a poor camera and long loading times.
 The lack of a tutorial or mini-map proved sometimes confusing.
 He noted the "welcome" but limited on-line cooperative mode.
 Martin felt the game was "best played in short bursts" and summarised: "Provided you're not expecting a game with much depth or that's oozing innovation, Cannon Fodder 3 proves that virtual war can still be a lot of fun".